ROOT CANAL THERAPY IN GLEN COVE

 - A chipped or cracked tooth: If you’ve cracked a tooth in an accident, such as when playing sports or even by biting down on something hard, bacteria can reach all the way into the tooth pulp.

-- Loose tooth: An infected tooth may shake or feel looser.
-This happens because the pus from the infected pulp can soften the bone that supports the tooth.
+- Loose tooth: An infected tooth may feel loose or shake.
+This happens because pus from the infected pulp can soften the bone supporting the tooth.

-It is always a good idea to try to preserve the natural tooth with a root canal and crown rather than having the tooth extracted.
+It is always a good idea to preserve the natural tooth with a root canal and crown rather than extract it.
 However, there are circumstances when extracting the tooth is a wise choice.
-To find out what is the best treatment option for you schedule a visit with us as soon as possible!
+To find the best treatment option for you, schedule a visit with us as soon as possible!